Kimberly Guilfoyle: Personal life

-In December 2001, she married Gavin Newsom, then a San Francisco city supervisor.
+In December 2001, Guilfoyle married Gavin Newsom, then a San Francisco county supervisor.
 They separated in 2004, and in January 2005, citing the strain of a bicoastal marriage, jointly filed for divorce.
-Their divorce was final on February 28, 2006, by which time Guilfoyle was already expecting a child with furniture heir Eric Villency.
+Their divorce was finalized on February 28, 2006, by which time Guilfoyle was expecting a child with Eric Villency, the president and chief executive of Maurice Villency, a furniture chain.
 On May 27, 2006, in Barbados, Guilfoyle married Villency.
-On October 4, she gave birth to their son, Ronan.
+Four months later, on October 4, 2006, she gave birth to their son Ronan.
 Guilfoyle and Villency divorced in November 2009.

 In June 2018, Vanessa Trump, who had filed for divorce from Donald Trump Jr. three months earlier, confirmed that Guilfoyle was dating Trump.
 In mid-2019, Guilfoyle and Trump jointly purchased a home in The Hamptons, priced at $4.4 million.
 They sold it in March 2021 during the COVID-19 pandemic for $8.14 million.
 Also in March 2021, the couple jointly purchased a $9.7 million home in Jupiter, Florida.

 Guilfoyle and Trump became engaged on December 31, 2020.
 The engagement was not made public until January 2022.
 Guilfoyle and Trump Jr. cohabited in their Jupiter residence from 2021 until it was put up for sale in 2025.
-After news reports of Trump Jr. dating another woman became public in late 2024, Guilfoyle and Trump mutually ended their romantic relationship.

-Guilfoyle's 2017 departure from Fox News was due to alleged sexual harassment on her part.
-Fox News later reached a settlement of at least $4 million with Guilfoyle's accuser.
-Many other incidents of inappropriate and sexualized behavior have been alleged against Guilfoyle.

-Critics of President Trump have also associated Guilfoyle with a style of plastic surgery popular among figures associated with the Trump administration.
+After news reports of Trump Jr. dating Palm Beach socialite and model Bettina Anderson became public in late 2024, the media reported that Guilfoyle and Trump had mutually ended their romantic relationship months earlier.
+Critics of President Trump have associated Guilfoyle with a style of plastic surgery popular among figures associated with the Trump administration, popularly dubbed Mar-a-Lago face.